Turks in Uzbekistan: Issues in Uzbekistan

 Unlike in neighboring Turkmenistan and Kazakhstan, Turks living in Uzbekistan have faced unfortunate circumstances.
 Clashes with the Uzbeks in the 1989 riots in Tashkent resulted in over 1,500 casualties.
 A lack of provisions for the Turkish community continues to prevail, with no Turkish schools or language instruction having been established.
 Highly Russian and Armenian presentations in this country have also led to erasure of the Turkish peoples.
 Russians, Armenians, and some Belarusians have openly opposed the idea of an open Turkish community due to historical fear and tension between the Armenians and Turks.
-Continuing problems have led to a Celine in the Turkish population of Uzbekistan.
+Continuing problems have led to a decline in the Turkish population of Uzbekistan.